songzijian1999/songzijian1999.github.io/_pages/about.md

----
-permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
-my name is Song Zijian.
+My name is Song Zijian.
+I am currently a PhD student in sysu.